jetbrains-academy/RL-Maze-solver/Theory/Key Definitions/task.md

 ## Key Definitions

 **Environment**: the entire maze.
 It is a simply set of cells with walls between some of them.
 We can also say an environment is a set of states (see further).
+The environment is typically stated in the form of a [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP).

 **State**: a single element in the environment.
 In our case, a state is a cell.